IT IS ABSOLUTELY IMPORTANT TO KNOW WHAT YOUR RIGHTS ARE AS A WHISTLEBLOWER. CALL US TODAY

-Becoming a whistleblower is rarely ever an easy decision, but you may feel strongly compelled to take this step.
-You risk your job and reputation to report on criminal violations, fraud, and public safety and environmental threats.
+Becoming a whistleblower is rarely an easy decision, but you may feel strongly compelled to take this step.
+You risk your job and reputation to report criminal violations, fraud, and public safety and environmental threats.
 Knowing what’s ahead is essential.
-To help you know what to do and what’s ahead, the Law Offices of Mann & Elias present ten things whistleblowers should know beforehand.
+To help you understand what to do and what’s ahead, the Law Offices of Mann & Elias present ten things whistleblowers should know beforehand.

 What to Know About Whistleblowing

-Knowing your rights before whistleblowing can benefit you and help you choose the best way to present your claim.
-Currently, there are several different state laws, as well as federal laws setting out procedures for whistleblowing cases.
-Knowing which of these apply in your situation and the protections they afford you can help you determine what you can disclose, how you can disclose it, and to whom.
+Knowing your rights before whistleblowing can help you choose the best way to present your claim.
+Currently, there are several different state laws and federal laws setting out procedures for whistleblowing cases.
+Knowing which of these apply in your situation and the protections they afford you can help you determine what you can disclose, how you can reveal it, and whom.

 While you may have information about wrongdoing, it is important not to break any law to obtain or disclose that information.
 An example of this is disclosing confidential information, including trade secrets, in violation of the law.

 Staying anonymous is perhaps the best way to stay protected and keep your job when becoming a whistleblower.
-There are those whistleblower laws that provide stronger procedures than ever to help protect your identity and can benefit you greatly.
-At the same time, however, the information you divulge may clearly identify you to certain company officials.
-Know your rights when this happens also.7.
-Eligibility for Reward
+Those whistleblower laws provide stronger procedures than ever to help protect your identity and benefit you greatly.
+At the same time, however, the information you divulge may identify you to certain company officials.
+Know your rights when this happens also.

-Regardless of how strong your case may be or how confident you are in it, if you’re not aware of important legal timelines and deadlines, none of that will matter.
-Every whistleblower law has what’s known as a statute of limitations, or a maximum amount of time you have to initiate legal proceedings.
+Regardless of how strong your case may be or how confident you are in it, none of that will matter if you’re not aware of legal timelines and deadlines.
+Every whistleblower law has what’s known as a statute of limitations or a maximum amount of time you have to initiate legal proceedings.
 To continue through the entire preparation process of your case only to delay and file past the deadline would be devastating.

 With the multitude of multinational corporations existing today, whistleblowers do not have to be U.S. Citizens.
 Foreign employees are allowed to retrieve rewards as well as U.S. Citizens.
-The strongest whistleblower laws, such as the Foreign Corrupt Practices Act and the False Claims Act, apply transnationally.10.
-Winning is Possible
+The strongest whistleblower laws apply transnationally, such as the Foreign Corrupt Practices Act and the False Claims Act.

 While becoming a whistleblower can be scary, if your first concern is being retaliated against by your employer, talk with a specialized lawyer before going forward with your claim.